tomordonez/azureblog/posts/data-pipeline-azure-data-factory.md

 I found one that had JSON data and another one that could be possibly scraped.
 For now I left them out of this pipeline.

+This is a sample of one of the files with a sea of rows:

 ![Data Sources and Seas of Rows](/images/data-source-sea-of-rows.png)

 ## Create an Azure Data factory